 Cohort analysis: growth metrics vs product metrics

-When speaking about cohort analysis its important to keep in mind difference between growth & product metrics.
+But before we start speaking about cohort analysis its important to mind the difference between growth & product metrics.

 Let’s compare two cars and try to figure out which one is better: